Setup the development environment¶

 Create Virtual Machine¶

-Now, we need to create the Plasma Mobile virtual machine, running:
+Now, we are going to create the Plasma Mobile virtual machine, running:

 passwd sudo -E calamares